Models

 -

-Set the Model's Phase.
+Set the model's Phase.
 MBT uses phases to represent the current state of an item.
 As you work on items, advance them from phase to phase.
 When you set a model's phase to Ready, the icon representing the model changes color.

-Viewing a unit's summary
+View a unit's summary

 Unit cards display summary information in the context of the models and testing paths.